unccd/Prais4-reporting-manual/SO1.md

     </tr>
   </tbody>
 </table>
-_Note: The last column illustrates how a pixel’s land productivity degradation status can be inferred from the class of land productivity dynamics obtained from the combination of the three input productivity metrics._
+<I>Note: The last column illustrates how a pixel’s land productivity degradation status can be inferred from the class of land productivity dynamics obtained from the combination of the three input productivity metrics.</I>
 </p>

 National estimates of land productivity dynamics by land cover type should be reported using tables SO1-2.T1 and SO1-2.T2 of the PRAIS 4 platform for the baseline and reporting periods, respectively.
 Additionally, national estimates of changes in land productivity dynamics for the main land cover transitions (by area) should be reported in tables SO1-2.T3 and SO1-2.T4 for the baseline and reporting periods, respectively.
 Land productivity degradation (i.e. derived from the three-class in the last column of table 13) in the reporting period should be reported in table SO1-2.T6.